Microsoft/azure-docs.cs-cz/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Stav verze

-19/11/2018: všeobecně dostupné ke stažení
+19/11/2018:  Všeobecně dostupné ke stažení

 ### <a name="fixed-issues"></a>Oprava potíží